paragonsean/twitter-api-client/readme.md

 **Account JSON Format**

-The accounts_json_path parameter expects a JSON file in the following format:
+The accounts_json_path parameter expects a JSON file in the following format, the rest of the keys will be automatically created:

-You can modify the value "disabled" to True when you wanna leave the account there but not use it

 ```python
 {